 In addition to chemotherapy, hematopoietic stem cell transplantation (HSCT) has become a mainstream clinical therapy for a variety of hematologic malignancies.
-Even though the antitumor effects of HSCT can be durable for some patients, relapse of the original malignancy presents considerable clinical challenges for 40 to 75% of patients who undergo autologous HSCT and 10 to 40% of those who undergo allogeneic HSCT.
+Even though the anti-tumor effects of HSCT can be durable for some patients, relapse of the original malignancy presents considerable clinical challenges for 40 to 75% of patients who undergo autologous HSCT and 10 to 40% of those who undergo allogeneic HSCT.
 Therefore, salvage therapies to combat the refractory disease are required.
-Donor lymphocyte infusion (DLI) is one such post-transplant immunotherapy.
+Donor lymphocyte infusion (DLI) is one such post-transplant immunotherapy that can be used for therapeutic purposes (for proven relapsed/progression) or as a pre-emptive/prophylactic therapy in patients considered to be at high risk of relapse.
+Pre-emptive therapy allows for DLI to be infused in patients having an incipient relapse because of mixed chimerism or detection of minimal residual disease (MRD) by molecular or immunophenotypic methods.
+Numerous studies suggest that in very high-risk patients, often with mixed chimerism, a high response rate to DLI can be obtained.

 DLI, otherwise known as buffy coat infusion, was originally described in 1990 by Kolb and colleagues as a treatment protocol for three patients who relapsed after bone marrow transplantation for chronic myeloid leukemia (CML).
 In this procedure, mononuclear cells collected by apheresis from the related or unrelated donor who provided the original hematopoietic stem cell graft are infused into the patient to harness the graft vs. tumor effect.
-While there is some variety in published reports concerning the dose of donor cells infused, Deol and Lum's review surveyed several articles and reported 0.01 to 8.8×10^8 T cells/kg as an effective cellular range.
+While there is some variety in published reports concerning the dose of donor cells infused, Deol and Lum's review surveyed several articles and reported 0.01 to $8.8 \times 10^8$ T cells/kg as an effective cellular range.

 The precise mechanism of action, including the tumor-specific antigens as well as the critical effector cells that mediate the anti-tumor immune response, has not yet been fully elucidated.
-However, recent evidence suggests that both donor T cells and host-derived immune compartments, including antigen presenting cells and B cells, among others, are critical for facilitating the graft vs. tumor effect of DLI.^{1,3,4}
+However, recent evidence suggests that both donor T cells and host-derived immune compartments, including antigen presenting cells and B cells, among others, are critical for facilitating the graft vs. tumor effect of DLI.
+1,3,4

 In striving to eradicate the tumor cell population from the host, complications may persist in patients treated with DLI.
-Graft vs. host disease (GvHD), the most common and significant toxicity attributable to DLI, occurs in approximately in 40 to 60% of patients, according to a range of several published reports. ^{1,4,5} GvHD ensues when the transplanted donor cells recognize the host as foreign and initiate an immune reaction that usually affects the patient's skin, gastrointestinal tract, and/or liver.
-6 However, there is a strong correlation observed with the onset of GvHD and the intended graft vs. tumor effect.
+Graft vs. host disease (GvHD), the most common and significant toxicity attributable to DLI, occurs in approximately in 40 to 60% of patients, according to a range of several published reports.
+GvHD ensues when the transplanted donor cells recognize the host as foreign and initiate an immune reaction that usually affects the patient's skin, gastrointestinal tract, and/or liver.
+However, there is a strong correlation observed with the onset of GvHD and the intended graft vs. tumor effect.
 The onset of GvHD is independent of the type of hematologic malignancy.
 In a retrospective study, Collins et al. observed 140 patients treated with DLI for relapsed disease after stem cell transplant, and approximately 60% of these patients presented with GvHD.
 Acute GvHD developed in 42/45 of these patients, and chronic GvHD occurred in 36/41 of these patients.
-7 Carlens et al. determined that the 3-year leukemia free survival was greater for patients who develop chronic GvHD than for those who do not.
-8 Therefore, the ultimate goal of DLI is to maximize the graft vs. tumor response while minimizing the complications that arise from the related GvHD.
+Carlens et al. determined that the 3-year leukemia free survival was greater for patients who develop chronic GvHD than for those who do not.
+Therefore, the ultimate goal of DLI is to maximize the graft vs. tumor response while minimizing the complications that arise from the related GvHD.